rjqocampo/rock-paper-scissors/README.md

 ### My Learnings
 * Importance of functions and event listeners
 * The value of chrome dev tools to inspect layout
-* Web fonts vary from OS to OS.
+* Fonts vary from OS to OS.
 Encountered a layout bug that was present on Windows, but not on Xubuntu, where I built it.
+The line height of the web font was significally larger on Windows, distorting the whole layout.

 ### Known Issues
 * Delay on initial load of images